Shanklin United Reformed Church

 We Support

 We seek to give away at least 10% of our income to other Christian work.
-The main things that we regularly support are:
+Some of the work we regularly support are:

 Kalasa, Uganda

-Brian Harley, our Minister, visited Kalasa (a village about an hour's drive north of Kampala) Reformed Presbyterian Church in October 1997, April 2002 and November 2006 during team ministry trips from the UK to encourage the various new congregations of this new and growing church in Uganda.
+Brian Harley, our Minister, visited the Reformed Presbyterian Church in Kalasa, (a village about an hour's drive north of Kampala) in October 1997, April 2002 and November 2006 during trips from the UK to encourage the various new congregations of what was a new and growing church in Uganda.
 The building in the pictures below was roofed with the help of gifts from Shanklin and was subsequently named 'The Shanklin Block'.

 Click on the pictures for larger versions

-The Shanklin Block at Kalasa - classrooms at the church school which were begun in May 2002 during the visit by our minister who took with him gifts for this work.
+The Shanklin Block at Kalasa - classrooms at the church school that were begun in May 2002 during the visit by our minister who took with him gifts for this work.

-Information about supporting the work in Uganda, and also in Malawi, Ghana and Zambia, can be obtained through Rev John Hall, a URC Minister who runs The Romans One Eleven Trust to facilitate such on going contacts.
+Information about supporting the work in Uganda, and also in Malawi, Ghana and Zambia, can be obtained through The Romans One Eleven Trust.